 If a person is donating actual bone marrow instead of PBSC, there is no need for the filgrastim injections.
 Bone marrow donation is a surgical procedure, carried out in the operating room, which requires anesthesia and is, therefore, completely painless.
 The entire procedure takes between 1 and 2 hours.

-The procedure occurs with the person lying on their stomach.
+The person lies on their stomach.
 The doctors will make an incision about a quarter of an inch in length on both sides of the pelvic bone.
 They then insert special, hollow needles into the bone, through which they draw the liquid marrow.
 The incisions do not normally require stitches.

-After the procedure, the person will be taken to a recovery room where they will stay until they have regained consciousness.
+After the procedure, the donor will stay in a recovery room until they regain consciousness.
 Once they can eat, drink and walk, they will be able to leave.

-For a person who donates PBSC, there is very little chance of any side effects following the donation, other than bruising at the needle site, and the recovery time is almost immediate.
+A person who donates PBSC is unlikely to experience any side effects following the donation, other than bruising at the needle site.
+Recovery time is almost immediate.

-After donation, bone marrow replaces itself within four to six weeks.
+After donation, bone marrow replaces itself within 4 to 6 weeks.

 The outcome of bone marrow transplant depends on:

-- What type of cancer or illness the patient has
+- what type of condition the patient has

-- The type and dosage of chemotherapy or radiation therapy before transplant
+- the type and dosage of chemotherapy or radiation therapy used before transplant

 A bone marrow transplant may completely or partially cure illness.
-If the transplant is a success, individuals can go back to most normal activities as soon as they feel well enough.
-It typically takes up to 1 year to recover fully.
+If the transplant is successful, individuals can go back to most normal activities as soon as they feel well enough.
+Full recovery normally takes up to a year.